Geoogolla/enterprise-docs/docs/administrator-guide/faq/where-can-i-find-the-error-and-debug-log-files-of-bold-reports-in-docker.md

    >Note: {foldername} is the folder which contains docker-compose.yml and docker.conf files.

-4. Type **ls** command.
+4. Run the **ls** command.

-5. You can find the logs folder in _data location and we need to zip the logs folder.
+5. You can find the logs folder in _data location.

    ![Directory](/static/assets/on-premise/images/faq/logs-folder-docker.png)

-6. Please install zip and curl by running the below commands,
+6. By running the below commands, we can install the zip and curl command-line tool.

    **apt-get install zip**

    **apt-get install curl**

-7. Navigate to the logs directory and Zip the logs folder by running the below command
+7. Run the below command to zip the logs folder.

    **zip -r {folder.zip} .**

    ![Zip Command](/static/assets/on-premise/images/faq/zip-command.png)

-8. Type **ls**, you can see the zip folder created.
+8. Run the **ls** command, you can find the zip file.

    ![Zip Folder](/static/assets/on-premise/images/faq/zipped-folder.png)